 Onboard Idle Reduction Equipment for Heavy-Duty Trucks

 Onboard equipment options can easily be installed on heavy-duty trucks and can help reduce idle time at truck stops, roadsides, ports, terminals, and delivery sites.
-The cost-effectiveness of each technology depends on the climate in which they are used and the duration of idling.
+The cost-effectiveness of each technology depends on the climate in which it is used and the duration of idling.

 Auxiliary Power Units

 Auxiliary power units (APUs) are portable, vehicle-mounted systems that provide power for climate control and electrical devices in trucks, locomotives, and marine vehicles without idling.
-These systems are generally composed of a small internal combustion engine (usually diesel) equipped with a generator and heat-recovery system to provide electricity and heat.
+These systems are generally composed of a small internal combustion engine (usually diesel) equipped with a generator to provide electricity and heat.

 Cab or Bunk Heaters

 These diesel-fired heaters supply warm air to the cab or bunk.
 An engine block heater can also be included.
 Diesel heaters use only small amounts of fuel and have very low emissions because they supply heat directly from a small combustion flame to a heat exchanger.
 Standard diesel fuel is used.
 Cab or bunk heaters can be coupled with air conditioners if the trucker's service area includes both cold winters and hot summers.